alvenath/K-List/README.md

-# K-List (Kernel-style Doubly Linked List)
+# K-List: K-Drama Listing and Rating Platform (Full-Stack)
 ## !!
 THIS IS JUST A DEMO-PROJECT !!

 ## 🌟 Project Overview

-This repository provides a robust and efficient **Kernel-style doubly linked list** data structure, designed for use in general-purpose applications that require high performance and low memory overhead.
-This implementation follows the **"intrusive list"** pattern, where the list pointers are embedded directly into the structures they link.

-It is designed to be highly flexible, allowing any user-defined structure to be easily linked without requiring a complex wrapper or additional memory allocation for the list node itself.
+**K-List** is a modern, full-stack web application designed as a dedicated platform for **listing, tracking, and user rating** of Korean dramas.
+The project uses a standard HTML/CSS/JS frontend combined with **Supabase** for all server-side services (database, authentication, and storage), providing a complete and interactive experience for K-Drama enthusiasts.

 ## ✨ Features

-* **Full-Stack Architecture:** Utilizes Supabase as the entire back-end (Database, Auth, and Storage).
+* **Full-Stack Architecture:** Utilizes Supabase for the entire back-end (Database, Auth, and Storage).
-* **Database Management:** Stores dynamic data for Dramas, Actors, and user Watchlists in a PostgreSQL database (managed by Supabase).
+* **K-Drama Catalog:** Displays a dynamic list of K-Dramas, fetched from the database.
+* **User Rating System:** Allows authenticated users to submit and view ratings for each drama.
+* **Watchlist Management:** Users can track dramas they are watching, completed, or plan to watch.
 * **Secure User Authentication:** Handles user sign-up, sign-in, and session management using Supabase Auth.
-* **Watchlist Management:** Allows authenticated users to track dramas they are watching, completed, or plan to watch.
-* **Detailed Views:** Dedicated pages (`drama-detail.html`, `actor.html`) to display comprehensive, dynamically loaded content.
+* **Detailed Views:** Dedicated pages (`drama-detail.html`, `actor.html`) display comprehensive, dynamically loaded content.
-* **Client-Side:** Built using pure HTML5, CSS3, and JavaScript.

 ## 📁 Project Structure
 ```